Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 BlackVPN limited torrenting

-But only on selected servers that are available only on selected plans:
+Torrenting is only permitted on selected servers that are available only on selected plans: The Privacy plan and the Global plan.

-Speaking of the pricey Global plan, despite paying extra money, you’re still not allowed to use the US or UK servers for torrenting.
+Despite paying for the premium Global plan, you’re still not allowed to use the US or UK servers for torrenting.

 BlackVPN reply about torrenting